There are LOTS of hidden files on a Mac.

 To repeat, showing and hiding system and hidden files on a Mac is as simple as clicking three keyboard keys.

 In conclusion, a Mac keyboard command will show and hide files that start with a period on a Mac.
-Reveal hidden files on your Apple computer’s Desktop and Finder windows by using the cmd + shift + period keyboard shortcut.
+Reveal hidden files on your Apple computer’s Desktop and Finder windows using the cmd + shift + period keyboard shortcut.

 Happy Productivity!